Bamboo Rats: Profile and Information

 Habitat

-Bamboo rats inhabit forests with plenty of bamboos.
-They are a nocturnal species and spends their daytime inside the holes or burrows only emerging at night in search of food.
+Bamboo rats inhabit forests with plenty of bamboo.
+They are a nocturnal species and spend their daytime inside the holes or burrows, only emerging at night in search of food.

 Reproduction

 The female bamboo rat is pregnant with its babies for about 22 days.
-The baby bamboo rats are born without fur and blind.
+Baby bamboo rats are born without fur and are blind.

-The newborn rats require 24 days before they can finally open their eyes and an additional couple of weeks for their fur to be fullygrown.
-The mother bamboo rat nurses her young for three months before they become independent of her.
+The newborn rats require 24 days before they can finally open their eyes and another couple of weeks for their fur to be fullygrown.
+The mother bamboo rats her young for three months before they become independent of her.

 Quick fact

-Did you know that when you take a walk in the forest and hear the sound “boop…boop…boop” from under the ground, it is most likely a bamboo rat telling you you’re trespassing?
+Did you know that when you walk in the forest and hear the sound “boop…boop…boop” from under the ground, it is most likely a bamboo rat telling you you’re trespassing?

 Leave a Reply